-Person of Interest identified in fatal hit-and-run that killed Grandview firefighter
+Truck driver being investigated in hit-and-run that killed Grandview firefighter

-MUSCATINE, Iowa (KWQC) -- According to court documents, a person of interest was identified in the fatal hit-and-run crash that killed 49-year-old Devin Estabrook, of Letts, IA.
+MUSCATINE, Iowa (KWQC) -- According to court documents, police are investigating a Morning Sun man in connection to a hit-and-run crash that killed 49-year-old Devin Estabrook, of Letts, IA.

 Estabrook, a Grandview firefighter and paramedic, was struck while riding a bicycle on Highway 61 near the intersection of 41st Street South in Muscatine on Aug.
 12.

-Officials say Terry Gough, a driver for TriOak Foods in Oakville, IA was identified after officials determined a truck belonging to the company was in the exact area during the time frame.
+Documents say Terry Gough, a driver for TriOak Foods in Oakville, IA was identified after officials determined a truck he was driving, belonging to the company, was in the exact area during the time frame.

 According to a probable cause document, this determination was made by gathering information from a GPS tracking system in the cab of the truck.